- Convertible Top Sprinter

 What you will see

 Starting off in the heart of downtown Austin, we get to see a mix of some of the oldest and newest architecture Austin has to offer.
 From probably the most iconic building in Austin through the ages, the Texas State Capitol, to a more modern star in the Austin skyline, the Frost Bank tower, downtown is jam-packed with fascinating and beautiful architecture.
 There are several works of public art that we’ll see as well, including the tallest mural in Austin.
 Sticking around downtown, we’ll head to the newest and most modern section: the Seaholm District.
 Here you’ll see such unique buildings at the Austin Central Library, the Jenga-like tower of the Independent, and the former City of Austin power plant that the district is named after, along with wonderful works of public art.
-Crossing over Lady Bird Lake, we enter South Austin, known for its hippie vibe and old-school hangouts.
-We’ll pass by several unique Austin establishments, including Allen’s Boots and Austin Motel.
-Down south, one can truly feel the independent, artistic soul of Austin and there’s plenty of art to prove it.
-The east side is a kindred spirit to the south side, but with its own take on the Austin experience.
+The east side has its own take on the Austin experience.
 There are murals all over the place, and some of the most rapid expansion and modern development has been happening on this side of town.
 Just to the north of downtown is one of the largest university art museums in the country, the Blanton Museum.
 Sitting on the University of Texas at Austin campus, the Blanton offers both classical work and modern installations, including the late Ellsworth Kelly’s final piece entitled simply Austin.
 Finally, west of town takes us to the more affluent side of Austin where the mansions of old and new residents gleams through the live oak-covered hill country.